-First of all, talk to your insurance company before you start.
-They may have suggestions or a starter checklist to help you count your possessions.
-There are also computer programs and apps to help you categorize your valuable items and create your home inventory video.
+First, talk to your insurance company.
+They may have suggestions or a starter checklist to assist you in counting your possessions.
+There are also apps that can help you categorize your valuable items and create your home inventory video.

 Then, make a list of the rooms in your home.
-And include the hallways, the attic, the garage and the basement as well.
-Maybe you store valuable but little used items there, such as collectibles, antiques and holiday decorations.
+Don’t forget about the hallways, attic, garage and basement, especially if you use those spaces for storing valuables such as collectibles, antiques and holiday decorations.

 Going through every room in your home can be intimidating.
 But while it may seem like a lot of work, it can be broken up into smaller steps.

-First, start by listing off the rooms and areas within your house on a document.
-Use that to create a spreadsheet for each room.
-On the spreadsheet, list the name of the item, the model/serial number, when and where you bought it and its purchase price.
+Create a spreadsheet for each room in your house.
+Make organized columns where you can list each item, along with the model/serial number, when and where you bought it and the purchase price.
 This is all important information in case you need to make a claim and replace something that has been lost.

 When you document the items in a room, start with big pieces of furniture, such as closets, dressers and large electronics.
-Then move to pictures and decorations on the walls, as well as bookshelves.
+Then move to pictures and decorations on the walls and bookshelves.
 Open drawers and closets to count the items inside, especially clothes, shoes and accessories.
 Even a small wardrobe can be expensive to replace once you add up the prices of garments.

-As always, check with your homeowners insurance and see what is covered in your home.
-You may need a rider on your policy for certain possessions.
+As always, check with your insurance agent to see what is covered by your policy.
+You may need extra coverage for certain possessions.

-A video camera or smart phone will get the job done.
-And while you’re taking your home inventory video, bring a friend or family member along to take pictures as well.
-More documentation is better for your homeowners insurance.
+A video camera or smartphone will get the job done.
+And while you’re making your home inventory video, bring a friend or family member along to take pictures.
+Again, more documentation is better for your homeowners insurance.

 Turn on your lights as you walk through your home.
 A video needs to be well lit.
-Bring a flashlight for those dark corners, or use the light on your smartphone if you have one.
+Bring a flashlight for dark corners, or use the light on your smartphone.

-Store your home inventory video in safe place – back it up, keep a copy, upload it to the cloud or keep on an external hard drive.
-Or keep a physical copy at a friend or relative’s house.
+Store your home inventory video in a safe place – back it up, keep a copy, upload it to the cloud or keep it on an external hard drive.
+You may also want to keep a physical copy at a friend or relative’s house.